Shaimaa-Elbanna/E-commerce/README.md

-# React E-Commerce Website
+# Backend Node.js E-Commerce Project

-This is a TypeScript-based e-commerce website built with React.
-The project utilizes localStorage as the client-side database to store cart information.
-It includes a home page with a cart feature, navbar, and product listings.
-React Bootstrap is used to enhance the user interface and provide responsive design.
+This is the backend component of an e-commerce project built with Node.js.
+It serves as the server-side logic and API for your application.
+The project includes various modules, each corresponding to a specific database schema, and utilizes middleware for authentication, authorization, and validation.

 ## Installation

-To run the project locally, follow these steps:
+To set up the project locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install the dependencies by running the following command:
+3. Install the required dependencies by running the following command:

+4. Set up any necessary environment variables by creating a `.env` file and populating it with the required values.
+Refer to the `.env.example` file for the required variables.

-4. Start the development server with the following command:
+5. Start the server using the following command:

-This will start the application and open it in your default browser.

-## Features

-- **Cart:** The website includes a cart feature that allows users to add products and view their cart contents.
-The cart information is stored in localStorage.
-- **Navbar:** A navigation bar is available to help users navigate through different sections of the website.
-- **Product Listings:** The home page displays a list of products available for purchase.
+The server should now be running on the specified port.

 ## Dependencies

-The project relies on the following libraries:
+The project relies on the following dependencies:

+- Express.js: A fast and minimalist web application framework for Node.js.
+- Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
+- fs: A core Node.js module for handling file system operations.
+- Cloudinary: A cloud-based image and video management service.
-- [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
+- Nodemailer: A module for sending emails from Node.js applications.
-- [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that adds static types to the language.
-- [React Bootstrap](https://react-bootstrap.github.io/) - A popular CSS framework for building responsive web pages.
+- Stripe: A popular payment processing platform, used here for PayPal payments.

+Make sure to install these dependencies using `npm install` before starting the server.

 ## Folder Structure

 The project structure is organized as follows:

-Certainly!
-Here's an example of a README file for a React e-commerce website project developed using TypeScript, utilizing localStorage as the client-side database, and incorporating React Bootstrap for the home page, including a cart feature, navbar, and products:

-markdown
-Copy code
-# React E-Commerce Website

-This is a TypeScript-based e-commerce website built with React.
-The project utilizes localStorage as the client-side database to store cart information.
-It includes a home page with a cart feature, navbar, and product listings.
-React Bootstrap is used to enhance the user interface and provide responsive design.

-## Installation

-To run the project locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Install the dependencies by running the following command:

-npm install

-sql
-Copy code

-4. Start the development server with the following command:

-npm start

-markdown
-Copy code

-This will start the application and open it in your default browser.

-## Features

-- **Cart:** The website includes a cart feature that allows users to add products and view their cart contents.
-The cart information is stored in localStorage.
-- **Navbar:** A navigation bar is available to help users navigate through different sections of the website.
-- **Product Listings:** The home page displays a list of products available for purchase.

-## Dependencies

-The project relies on the following libraries:

-- [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
-- [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that adds static types to the language.
-- [React Bootstrap](https://react-bootstrap.github.io/) - A popular CSS framework for building responsive web pages.

-## Folder Structure

-The project structure is organized as follows:

-├── src
-│ ├── components
-│ │ ├── Cart.js
-│ │ ├── Navbar.js
-│ │ ├── Product.js
-│ │ └── ProductList.js
-│ ├── pages
-│ │ └── Home.js
-│ ├── utils
-│ │ └── localStorage.js
-│ ├── App.js
-│ ├── index.js
-│ └── index.css
+├── DB
+│ ├── connection.js
+│ └── schemas
+│ ├── User.js
+│ ├── Product.js
+│ ├── Order.js
+│ ├── Cart.js
+│ ├── Category.js
+│ ├── Coupon.js
+│ ├── Reviews.js
+│ └── Subcategory.js
+├── middleware
+│ ├── authentication.js
+│ ├── authorization.js
+│ └── validation.js
+├── modules
+│ ├── user
+│ │ ├── userRouter.js
+│ │ ├── userController.js
+│ │ ├── userValidation.js
+│ │ └── userEndpoints.js
+│ ├── product
+│ │ ├── productRouter.js
+│ │ ├── productController.js
+│ │ ├── productValidation.js
+│ │ └── productEndpoints.js
+│ ├── order
+│ │ ├── orderRouter.js
+│ │ ├── orderController.js
+│ │ ├── orderValidation.js
+│ │ └── orderEndpoints.js
+│ ├── cart
+│ │ ├── cartRouter.js
+│ │ ├── cartController.js
+│ │ ├── cartValidation.js
+│ │ └── cartEndpoints.js
+│ ├── category
+│ │ ├── categoryRouter.js
+│ │ ├── categoryController.js
+│ │ ├── categoryValidation.js
+│ │ └── categoryEndpoints.js
+│ ├── coupon
+│ │ ├── couponRouter.js
+│ │ ├── couponController.js
+│ │ ├── couponValidation.js
+│ │ └── couponEndpoints.js
+│ ├── reviews
+│ │ ├── reviewsRouter.js
+│ │ ├── reviewsController.js
+│ │ ├── reviewsValidation.js
+│ │ └── reviewsEndpoints.js
+│ └── subcategory
+│ ├── subcategoryRouter.js
+│ ├── subcategoryController.js
+| ├── app.js
 └── README.md

-- The `components` folder contains reusable components used throughout the application, such as `Cart`, `Navbar`, `Product`, and `ProductList`.
-- The `pages` folder includes individual pages of the website, such as `Home`.
-- The `utils` folder contains utility functions, such as `localStorage.js`, used for interacting with the client-side database.
+- The `DB` folder contains the database-related files.
+The `connection.js` file establishes the connection to your database, and the `schemas` folder holds individual schema files for each database entity, such as `User.js`, `Product.js`, `Order.js`, `Cart.js`, `Category.js`, `Coupon.js`, `Reviews.js`, and `Subcategory.js`.

+- The `middleware` folder includes files for authentication, authorization, and validation.
+The `authentication.js` file handles user authentication, the `authorization.js` file handles user authorization, and the `validation.js` file contains validation functions for data input.

+- The `modules` folder contains subfolders for each database schema, including `user`, `product`, `order`, `cart`, `category`, `coupon`, `reviews`, and `subcategory`.
+Each subfolder includes router, controller, validation, and endpoints files.
+For example, the `user` folder includes `userRouter.js` for routing user-related requests, `userController.js` for handling user-related logic, `userValidation.js` for validating user input using Joi, and `userEndpoints.js` for defining API endpoints related to users.

-- The `App.js` file acts as the entry point for the application, defining the routing and rendering of different pages.
+- The `app.js` file is the entry point for your application and is responsible for setting up the server and configuring middleware.
-- The `index.js` file renders the root component of the application.
-- The `index.css` file contains custom styles for the application.

-Feel free to explore the code to understand the implementation details of each component and page.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please create an issue in the repository.

-## Author

-Shaimaa Elbanna

-## Acknowledgments

-- [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
-- [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that adds static types to the language.
-- [React Bootstrap](https://react-bootstrap.github.io/) - A popular CSS framework for building responsive web pages.
+Feel free to modify the folder structure or add additional files as per your project's requirements.